Danone: Ownership

-Danone's brand portfolio includes both international brands and local brands.
-In 2018, Danone's international brands include: Activia, Actimel, Alpro, Oikos (GetPro in the UK, YoPro in Brazil, Spain and Australia, HiPro in Italy and France), Aptamil, Danette (Danet in some regions), Danimals, Danio, Dannon, Danonino, Evian, Nutricia, Volvic.
-Local or regional brands include: AQUA (Indonesia), Blédina (France), Bonafont (Mexico and Brazil), Cow & Gate (UK), Happy Family (USA), Horizon Organic (USA), Mizone (China and Indonesia), Prostokvashino (Russia), Protinex (India) Silk (USA) and Damavand (Iran).

 Joint ventures

 In some areas, Danone has adopted a strategy of growth through joint ventures, particularly in fast-growing emerging markets which represent over 50% of its sales.

 Danone signed joint ventures with Al Safi in Saudi Arabia (2001), Yakult in India (2005) and Vietnam (2006), Alquería in Colombia (2007), and Mengniu in China (2013–2014).

 Australia

 Danone Murray Goulburn is a joint Saputo Dairy Australia venture with French food company Danone – to market yoghurt and other fresh dairy products in Australia.
 Danone-MG dairy foods are produced at Kiewa in north east Victoria and are sold throughout Australia.

 Bangladesh

-In November 2005, Franck Riboud met Muhammad Yunus, founder of the Grameen Bank and later winner of the 2006 Nobel Peace Prize.
+In November 2005 Franck Riboud met Muhammad Yunus, founder of the Grameen Bank and later winner of the 2006 Nobel Peace Prize.
 The two men discussed at length their ideas on the development of poor countries and found that their areas of expertise were complementary.
 As a result, in 2006, the Grameen Bank and Danone formed a company called Grameen Danone Foods, a social business in Bangladesh.

-Grameen Danone Foods Ltd. produces a yoghurt called Shokti Doi containing protein, vitamins, iron, calcium, zinc, and other micronutrients aimed to fill nutritional deficits of children in Bangladesh.
+Grameen Danone Foods Ltd produces a yoghurt called Shokti Doi containing protein, vitamins, iron, calcium, zinc, and other micronutrients aimed to fill nutritional deficits of children in Bangladesh.
 Shokti Doi is sold for six euro cents, a price that studies found to be affordable for the poorest families.
 Its pursuit of profitability is based solely on criteria such as improving public health, creating jobs, reducing poverty and protecting the environment.
 Profits earned by the company are re-invested in expanding and running the business.